taocpp/config/doc/Writing-Config-Files.md

 }
 ```

-Assignments using asterisks can be combined with the literal pseudo-value `delete`.
+Assignments using asterisks **can** be combined with the literal pseudo-value `delete`.

 ## References

-References are (nested) dotted names written in parentheses that refer to other parts of the config and copy the referenced value.
+References are (nested) dotted names written in parentheses that refer to other parts of the config.
+During processing of the config file they copy the referenced value.

 ```
 foo = 42
 bar = (foo)
 // bar is 42
 ```

-To uniformly support forwards and backwards references, they and [additions](#additions) are resolved *after* the config has been parsed, i.e. after all assignments and [extensions](#extensions).

 References are resolved relative to the array or object scope in which they syntactically occur, similar to how name lookups from within nested namespaces are handled in the C++ programming language.